JrVerbiest/jrverbiest.github.io/README.md

 # Joeri Verbiest - PhD MSc

-**Electronics Engineer - Researcher Embedded Machine learning**
+**Electronics Engineer - Researcher (Embedded Machine learning)**

-Engineer with +20y experience and a demonstrated history of working in research and industry: telecommunication, RF, preclinical imaging and medical.
+Engineer with +19y experience and a demonstrated history of working in research and industry: telecommunication, RF, preclinical imaging and medical.

 <br>